-Use the ON + 9 or OFF + 9 key combinations to enable or disable all stations, respectively

-Remember, Flashing is OFF and a steady lit number is ENABLED.
+Please Note: Use the ON + 9 or OFF + 9 key combinations to turn ALL stations ON or OFF.
+Remember: Flashing numbers are DISABLED and steady lit numbers are ENABLED.

 When done ASSIGNING the stations, push the ENTER/NEXT button on the keypad.
 The display should change to the screen below (Fig. 164).